lightning/bolts/03-transactions.md

 ### Requirements

-Each node offering MUST subtract the fee given by `fee_satoshis` from the output to the funder.
-Each node MUST then remove any output below the `dust_limit_satoshis` of the node offering `closing_signed`, and MAY also eliminate its own output.
+Each node offering a signature MUST subtract the fee given by `fee_satoshis` from the output to the funder; it MUST then remove any output below its own `dust_limit_satoshis`, and MAY also eliminate its own output.

 ### Rationale